matthewdeanmartin/raypack/README.md

 Similar to PEX or other venv zip tools, which as far as I know are not AWS aware, or they don't include all the dependencies, or they are more interested in making the archive file executable or self-extracting.

+AWS Lambdas also have to go through a similar ad hoc zip process.

 ## Documentation